A First-Order Gradient Approach for the Connectivity Optimization of Markov Chains: Conclusion and future work

 \subsection{Proof of Proposition~\ref{prop:tour}}

-\blue{The optimization problem~\eqref{eq:opt_P_nonrev} has been studied in detailed in \cite{Borkar_Miclo_2020}, in which the authors proved that the optimal solution $\Hat{P}$ is a Hamiltonian cycle.
-The same paper also shows that $\sum_{i \neq j} M_{ij} = \frac{N(N-1)}{2}$ for all $i$, from which it easily follows that }
+The optimization problem~\eqref{eq:opt_P_nonrev} has been studied in detailed in \cite{Borkar_Miclo_2020}, in which the authors proved that the optimal solution $\Hat{P}$ is a Hamiltonian cycle, see Theorem 2 therein.
+The same paper also shows that $\sum_{i \neq j} M_{ij} = \frac{N(N-1)}{2}$ for all $i$, from which it easily follows that